p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 ![example](Environments/Animation_Gifs/Mountain_Car.gif)

 Here are the results for DDPG with respect to the Mountain Car (Continuous) game.
-The algorithms were run on a 2017 Macbook Pro (no GPUs were used).
 The hyperparameters used are shown in the file `Results/Mountain_Car_Continuous/Results.py`.

 ![Mountain Car Continuous Results](Results/Mountain_Car_Continuous/Results_Graph.png)